Why is it important to clean and sterilise my baby’s bottles?

 Antibacterial chemical sterilisation solutions are available in liquid and tablet form.
 They need to be prepared exactly as directed on the container.

-- Make sure you have a container that’s large enough to hold your baby’s bottles and feeding equipment.
+- Use a plastic or glass container that’s large enough to hold your baby’s bottles and feeding equipment.

-- Submerge all bottles and feeding equipment in the solution.
-Make sure there are no bubbles left in the bottles.
+- Place the clean bottles and feeding equipment in the solution.
+Make sure there are no air bottles and everything is covered.

 - Leave the equipment in the solution for the recommended time — there’s no need to rinse the solution off after sterilisation.

 - Throw out the solution after 24 hours and wash out the container before preparing a new batch.